How To Recognize Sexual Abuse? Who Can Be A Victim Of Sexual Abuse?

 There are lots of resources and guides available online that can help you figure out the best way of approaching this type of conversation or handling a situation like this.
 If your child is or has been the victim of sexual abuse, get them the help they need as soon as you can.

 In these cases, the sooner that someone begins treatment, the better it is.
 If a victim can be helped when they are still a child, the chances of them growing up to lead a normal life that is free from psychological problems are greater than someone who did not receive the necessary help.
+Parents of children of child sexual abuse may also need to engage in therapy to help support their children.
 If an adult comes forward in your life and relates their abuse, urge them to also get help.